-Eugenija S. recalls: "Whilst I was playing with my friends, we saw a car full of Jews.
+Eugenija S.: "Whilst I was playing with my friends, we saw a car full of Jews.
 They stopped at the manor and left bundles with beans there.
-Jewish women started to cry and shout.
+The Jewish women started to cry and shout.
 They were told to leave everything as they would be taken to harvest potatoes.

 Y.U.: Was there only one truck or many of them?

 Eugenija: It wasn’t a truck, they were in a minibus.
-They were locked inside and brought to harvest potatoes.
+They were locked inside, then taken to harvest potatoes.
 The pit was right next to the potato field.
 The partisans went to meet the bus.
-When the Jews saw the partisans or the ‘whitestripers’ they understood what was going to happen.
+When the Jews saw the partisans or the ‘white armbanders’ they understood what was going to happen.
 After all they were intelligent, educated people.
 They started to shout and knock on the bus windows.
 Once they got out of the bus they were immediately executed.

 Y.U.: Were they standing or sitting in the bus?

 Eugenija: They were all very noisy.
 Women and children were screaming and shouting.
 These were not small children, maybe about 13 years old.
-We didn‘t see small babies.
+We didn‘t see any small babies."
 (Eyewitness N°30, interviewed in Bazilionai, on December 02, 2013).

-Bubiai is a small village in Šiauliai region only a few kilometers from the city.
-Before the war there were more than 8000 Jews who lived in Šiauliai and the Šiauliai region.
+Bubiai is a small village in Šiauliai region, only a few kilometers from the city.
+Before the war, there were more than 8000 Jews living in Šiauliai and the Šiauliai region.

-The last 500 Jews were shot in clay pits near the village of Bubiai as the usual execution place in Luponiai forest became too wet due to heavy rainfall.
-The executions were directed by the German officers although Lithuanian white armbanders participated as well.
+The last 500 Jews were shot in clay pits near the village of Bubiai as the usual execution place in Luponiai forest had become too wet due to heavy rainfall.
+The executions were directed by the German officers, although Lithuanian white armbanders participated as well.